|

 Application to the School of Dentistry

-The LSU School of Dentistry participates in the ADEA administered Associated American Dental Schools Application Service (AADSAS).
-All applications for admission to the first year class for LSU School of Dentistry must be submitted through this service.
+The LSUHSC School of Dentistry participates in the ADEA administered Associated American Dental Schools Application Service (AADSAS).
+All applications for admission to the first year class for LSUHSC School of Dentistry must be submitted through this service.
 The application is in two parts.
 Part I is the AADSAS application process.
-The second part is for applicants who have completed Part I and have received Part II materials directly from the LSU School of Dentistry Admission Office.
+Part II is for applicants who have completed Part I and qualify to receive the supplemental application directly from the LSUHSC School of Dentistry Admissions Office.

 Part I

-2. DAT scores released to LSU School of Dentistry
+2. DAT scores released to LSUHSC School of Dentistry through AADSAS

 4. Send letters of evaluation directly to AADSAS: 2 basic science professors or 1 pre-professional school committee evaluation.